Click on the various photos and links throughout this page for more information.

 2016.
 It replaces all the previous system controllers, gages,

-light switches, etc. into one central touch screen.
+light switches, etc. combining them into one central touch screen.
 The system

 also includes six remote switch panels throughout the coach for various